ftyers/docs/_2015-08-23-uppsala/tokenization.md

     3     kileri          ki       X        NUMBER=PL|CASE=ACC
     4     gördum          gör      VERB     TENSE=PAST|NUMBER=SG|PERSON=1

 Depending on the language, recovering anything sensible for the sub-surface forms may be more or less difficult.

+The -NIKI suffix (or in Turkish -NInki) works similarly to the -DAGI suffix, but for the genitive case.

+    Ben  adamınkini      gördum.
+    I    man.GEN.KI.ACC  see.PAST.SG1
+   "I saw the man's ones."

+The -LI morpheme creates attributives from bare noun phrases:

+    Бир  палаталы     парламент
+    One  chamber.LI   parliament
+   "Unicameral parliament" (not "One-chamberly parliament")

+The -LIK morpheme works similarly to the -LI morpheme.

+The -sIz morpheme is sometimes called the abessive case, corresponding to the preposition 'without'.
+It could also be compared with the -less derivational morpheme in English.
+It creates attributive (like an adjective), adverbial or substantive phrases from a bare noun.
+Sometimes words with -sIz in can be lexicalised, for example like "evsiz" (home.SIZ "homeless").

+    Ол   хабарсыз  кетеді.
+    He   news.SIZ  vanished
+    "He vanished without news."

+    Ben  ikinci  evsizleri         gördum.
+    I    second  house.SIZ.PL.ACC  see.PAST.SG1
+   "I see the

 ## Causative